 • Be available for the on-call rotation at the site.

-Bachelor’s degree in human services, education, recreation therapy or related field with a minimum of one year experience developing community building activities.
-Experience working with low income or homeless children is preferred.
+Bachelor’s degree in human services, education, or related field, or a minimum of one year experience coordinating or developing community building activities.
+Experience working with low income or homeless families, youth, or children is preferred.
 This position requires a valid driver’s license and dependable transportation.
 This person must pass and maintain Minnesota Background Study clearance.

 • Must be reliable, motivated, and a team player.